NeoFlint/bee4lan/README.md

 admin’s own computer at home.

 Bee4lan management system is based on Python 2.7.11 and its extension pywin32.
+Use
+	python-2.7.11.msi
+	pywin32-220.win32-py2.7.exe
+if you want have the original environment.
 All this stuff you can find at this installation CD.

 Any comments are welcome!